microsoft/azuredevopslabs/labs/java/builddocker/readme.md

     - **Release yml files** - for docker operations
     - **Release xml files** - test configuration files

-1. Under the list of tasks, click "Add Task".
-Type "docker" into the search box and then click the Apply button next to the Docker Compose task.
+1. Under the list of tasks, click **Add Task**.
+Type **docker** into the search box and then click the Apply button next to the Docker Compose task.

     ![Add a Docker Compose task](images/add-docker-compose.png)